-- The institute director establishes an Examination Board for each study programme or group of study programmes. - 2.
-The Examination Board's duties and responsibilities are laid down in the WHW (Sections 7.12, 7.12b and 7.12c of the WHW).
-These include the following duties and responsibilities: - responsibility for guaranteeing the quality of testing; - responsibility for guaranteeing the quality of the organisation of and the procedures surrounding tests and examinations: - to determine objectively and professionally whether a student has passed an examination; - to award certificates and the diploma supplement; - to determine alternative tracks; - to assess applications for exemptions and reviews and to award applications for special facilities; - to determine whether an examination has been conducted in a way other than that prescribed in the TER; - approval of the details of a foreign minor or external minor; - to give advice to the institute director on advice regarding the continuation of studies to be issued;
+- 1. The institute director establishes an Examination Board for each study programme or group of study programmes. - 2.
+The Examination Board's duties and responsibilities are laid down in the WHW.
+(Sections 7.12, 7.12b and 7.12c of the WHW).
+These include the following duties and responsibilities: - responsibility for guaranteeing the quality of testing: - responsibility for guaranteeing the quality of the organisation of and the procedures surrounding tests and examinations: - to determine objectively and professionally whether a student has passed an examination; - to award certificates and the diploma supplement; - to determine alternative tracks; - to assess applications for exemptions and reviews and to award applications for special facilities; - to determine whether an examination has been conducted in a way other than that prescribed in the TER: - approval of the details of a foreign minor or external minor; - to give advice to the institute director on advice regarding the continuation of studies to be issued;

-The composition of the Examination Board can be found in the Annex 'Composition of the Examination Board' - A request to the Examination Board can be submitted via ACI Connect/Portal: https://connect.fontys.nl/instituten/aci/inst/Excie/Paginas/default.aspx (see also Article 27).
+The composition of the Examination Board can be found in Appendix II: 'Composition of the Examination Board'.

+3. An application to the Examination Board can be submitted to Connect: https://connect.fontys.nl/instituten/aci/inst/Excie/Paginas/default.aspx

+(see also Article 26(2) and Article 27)